oof2win2/FactorioAntigrief/README.md

   - `id` - ID of the community.
 Only used to fetch said community
   - `name` - Name of the community.
 Does not need to be the same as the name of the community's guild server
   - `contact` - Discord UserID of the contact user for the community
-  - `guildid` - Discord GuildID of the Discord guild for the community
+  - `guildId` - Discord GuildID of the Discord guild for the community
 - **Report**
   - `id` - ID of the report.
 Used to fetch and revoke reports created by your community
   - `playername` - Name of the player that is being reported